khagele/gaza/README.md

 My name is Kasper, 39 years old, living in Nijmegen, The Netherlands, with my wife and our three daughters.

-On behalf of my in-laws Ferial, Seria, Nivine, Ingram, Brahim, Rafiq, Sofiaan, Suhail, Zahia, Hiba, Bilal, and Zain, living in Nijmegen, Elst, and Utrecht - The Netherlands, I am asking for your help.
+On behalf of my wife and in-laws Ferial, Seria, Nivine, Ingram, Brahim, Rafiq, Sofiaan, Suhail, Zahia, Hiba, Bilal, and Zain, living in Nijmegen, Elst, and Utrecht - The Netherlands, I am asking for your help.
 They have many close family members in Gaza.
 Their father's and uncle’s siblings, uncles and aunts, cousins, and half-siblings all live there with their families.

 We worry every single day.
 We know they are suffering from hunger and a lack of clean drinking water.
 At the same time, we see no hopeful perspective for what comes next as the situation is worsening rapidly.